-Table 5: The standard set of input parameters for two alloys used to examine trends predicted by the neural network.
-The chemical compositions are all in wt.% erties.
+Weld metals and steels of matching composition seem to have similar creep rupture properties.
 In fact, the chemical compositions of weld metals and corresponding steel plates are not very different (Table 6).
 Of course, weld metal will have a higher oxygen and nitrogen concentration but the former should not affect creep resistance.
 Although differences in the nitrogen concentration are important, they can easily be taken into account both in predicting carbonitride formation and in the neural network model where nitrogen is an input.